riverbed/Riverbed-Community-Toolkit/248-instrument-java-app-with-apm-daemonset-pod-agent-on-eks/README.md

 Edit the Kubernetes manifest [apm-daemonset-pod-agent.yaml](apm-daemonset-pod-agent.yaml) to set the image path and the environment variables to configure the APM agent with the actual values prepared in previous steps (Step 1 and Step 3):

-- replace {{ALLUVIO Aternity APM Daemonset POD agent image}} with the **URI of the APM agent container image** built in the previous step (step 3.4), for example: *1234-5678-90.dkr.ecr.eu-west-3.amazonaws.com/alluvio-aternity-apm-daemonset-pod-agent:23.8*
+- replace {{Riverbed APM Daemonset POD agent image}} with the **URI of the APM agent container image** built in the previous step (step 3.4), for example: *1234-5678-90.dkr.ecr.eu-west-3.amazonaws.com/riverbed-apm-daemonset-pod-agent:23.8*

 - replace {{ALLUVIO_ATERNITY_APM_CUSTOMER_ID}} with the **Customer Id**, for example: *12341234-12341234-13241234*